visgl/deck.gl-community/docs/modules/graph-gl/advanced/custom-layout.md

   resume() {}
   // stop the layout calculation manually stop() {}
-  // access the position of the node in the layout getNodePosition(node) {}
+  // Access the position of the node in the layout
+  // If the position is not available (not calculated), returning nullish will hide the node. getNodePosition(node) {}
   // access the layout information of the edge getEdgePosition(edge) {}